 Butter – Use your favorite salted or unsalted butter in this recipe.
 This is a very unfussy recipe, and you can adjust the amount of salt to your liking when seasoning the dish.

-Canola oil – I like to add a tablespoon of oil just to keep the butter from getting dark and burning, but you can skip the oil and use all butter – just be careful not to burn it.
-You can also use another kind of neutral-flavored, like grapeseed or avocado oil, in place of canola.
-Olive oil is also acceptable but it might add a slight olive-oil flavor.
+Oil – I like to add a tablespoon of oil just to keep the butter from getting dark and burning.
+You can skip the oil and use all butter – just be careful not to burn it.
+You can use any kind of neutral-flavored, like avocado, grapeseed, or canola oil.
+Olive oil is also acceptable but it may add a slight olive-oil flavor.

 Onions – I prefer a yellow onion, but use whatever onion you like and have on hand.

-Egg Noodles – If I’m not using my homemade egg noodles, I like to use the store-bought wide egg noodles that are made without the yolks.
-They have a bit of a firmer texture and seem to hold up well in this recipe.
-Use whatever egg noodle you prefer.
+Egg Noodles – If I’m not using my homemade egg noodles, I like to use store-bought wide egg noodles.
+Use a hearty noodle with a firm texture so that it holds up well in frying.

 Fried Cabbage and Noodles with Kielbasa – Yum!